clintmcmahon/personal-website/wwwroot/posts/2024-12-18-how-to-choose-the-best-dotnet-developer-for-your-project.md

 <section>
     <h2>Look for Relevant Experience</h2>
     <p>
-        If you can find a freelancer with experience in your chosen tech stack (C#, React, SQL Server) or industry (healthcare, finance, legal, etc.), then you are in a good place.
+        If you can find a freelancer with experience in your chosen <a href="/blog/tech-stacks-dont-really-matter">tech stack</a> (C#, React, SQL Server) or industry (healthcare, finance, legal, etc.), then you are in a good place.
 You will want to hire people who are not going to need a lot of hand-holding.
 In full-time hires, you've got more time to dedicate to learning, but when you are billing for time, you do not want to waste time explaining how a git merge works.
     </p>
     <p>
         Make sure that the consultant you are bringing on has at least some knowledge and understanding of the technology stack and industry.